Topics in Economics (Online)

 Keith Zalaski, instructor

-Keith has been teaching math for the last three years at Rivers, while also serving as the Ninth Grade Dean and Boys Basketball Coach.
+Keith has been teaching math for the last four years at Rivers, while also serving as the 9th grade dean and boys’ basketball coach.
 Keith’s teaching career started in boarding schools, as he began right out of college at Williston Northampton School, then moved on to Trinity Pawling in New York.
 Both schools sing his praises as an outstanding teacher and mentor to students, known for going the extra mile for his students and players.
 Keith is committed to working with kids in a variety of realms and embraces the importance of the student-faculty bond.
 Keith has also worked with local foundations serving underprivileged kids in his time with Tufts, working at both the 3-Point Foundation and Hoop Mountain camps.
 Keith earned his B.A. in economics from Amherst College, where he also played four years of varsity basketball and captained the golf team.
 He later earned his M.A. in teaching from Tufts.

 Details & Eligibility